adamsilver/maintainablecss.com-jekyll/_chapters/04-ids.md

 [IDs overpower class names](http://www.w3.org/TR/css3-selectors/#specificity) by orders of magnitude.
 For this reason you can't override an ID selector's style with a class name selector easily.

-This becomes a problem when you need a way to provide additional meaning to the HTML, such as state, something we discuss in a chapter of its own.
+This becomes a problem when you need a way to provide additional meaning to the HTML, such as state, something I discuss in a chapter of its own.

 	#someModule {
 	    color: red;